 Return to Home Page

 You may find it easier to buy one of the BEGINNER'S SETs which are listed lower down the page here .
 Note that I have recently added an extra set, and changed the names.
 Still further down the page you can find information about PAYMENT here and POSTAGE here .

 VAT All prices include VAT.
 My VAT number is GB 917 5685 87.

-ORDER FORM If you wish to purchase, please print out an order form: ORDER FORM Though not essential, it will help ensure that you provide all the information, and so avoid delays.
+ORDER FORM If you wish to purchase by cheque, please print out an order form: ORDER FORM Though not essential, it will help ensure that you provide all the information, and so avoid delays.
 If you can't print, please write your order on a sheet of paper, remembering to specify your height if you are ordering a snath.
 If you wish to pay by bank transfer please email me at firstname.lastname@example.org

 Description Length cm Weight gm (approx) Price, inc VAT.